Peptara LabsPEPTARA LABS

 Why "my friend used it and was fine" doesn't settle it

-I hear this a lot, and I understand why it's reassuring.
+This reassurance comes up often, and it is understandable.
 But one person's good experience tells you almost nothing about the vial in your hand.

 Batches vary.
 The vial your friend used and the vial you bought can come from entirely different production runs, different storage histories, different handling.
 Contamination and aggregation often affect part of a batch, not all of it.
 So "it worked for someone else" is a story about a different product, even if the label matches.